Hammerspoon/hammerspoon.github.io/getting-started.md

 ## What is Lua?

 Lua is a simple programming language.
-If you've never programmed in Lua before, you may want to run through [Learn Lua in Y minutes](http://learnxinyminutes.com/docs/lua/) before you begin.
+If you have never programmed in Lua before, you may want to run through [Learn Lua in Y minutes](http://learnxinyminutes.com/docs/lua/) before you begin.

-## Let's go!
+## Setup

  * [Download the latest release of Hammerspoon](http://www.hammerspoon.org/) and drag it to your `/Applications` folder
  * Run Hammerspoon.app and follow the prompts to enable Accessibility access for the app
  * Click on the Hammerspoon menu bar icon and choose `Open Config` from the menu
  * Open the Hammerspoon [API docs](http://www.hammerspoon.org/docs/) in your browser, to explore the extensions we provide, and the functions they offer

-## Contents
+## Table of Contents

  * [Hello World](#helloworld)
  * [Introduction to window movement](#winmoveintro)